meissnerM224/weather_app/README.md

 # weather_app
-weather app as training for backand skills
+weather app as training for backend skills